Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 curl -fsSL https://raw.githubusercontent.com/phishingclub/phishingclub/main/install.sh | bash

-This will start an interactive installer and handle everything.
+This will start an interactive installer.
 Remember to copy the password after installation.

 Download the latest version of Phishing Club from the official downloads page.